-Bluegrass gospel performers the Watkins Family will bring their distinct sound to Sacred Sounds Friday, July 13 at 7:30 p.m. at the Ringgold Depot at Depot Street and U.S. 41 in Ringgold, Ga. in a special concert for the Share America Foundation, Inc. Also appearing will be teenage artists Mountain Cove Bluegrass featuring youth from the Chattanooga area including Austin Adkins, Cody Harvey, Mike Holloway, Colin Mabry, Will Markham and Tyler Martelli.
+Bluegrass gospel performers the Watkins Family will bring their distinct sound to Sacred Sounds Fridays, July 12, at 7:30 p.m. at the Ringgold Depot at Depot Street and U.S. 41 in a concert for the Share America Foundation, Inc. Also appearing will be teenage artists Mountain Cove Bluegrass featuring youth from the Chattanooga area including Austin Adkins, Cody Harvey, Mike Holloway, Colin Mabry, Will Markham and Tyler Martelli.

 Randall Franks, “Officer Randy Goode” from TV’s “In the Heat of the Night” will emcee.
 Ticket donation is $5.

 Judy Watkins and her two adult children - Todd and Lorie are members of the Atlanta Country Music Hall of Fame They continue a path sharing their love of Jesus through acoustic music touring across the United States and Canada.

 “Our latest project is one of the most exciting recordings we have ever done,” Lorie said.
 “We really searched to find just the right songs to reflect the sound and image we are wishing to share with those who have followed our career.